Annual Recurring Revenue (ARR)

 MetricsThe total amount of recurring revenue that a SaaS business expects to receive annually from its current customer base, calculated by multiplying Monthly Recurring Revenue (MRR) by 12.

-Plain-English definitions of the metrics, frameworks, and acronyms that actually matter for developer-first growth.
+Plain-English definitions of the metrics, frameworks, and emerging roles that actually matter for developer-first growth — from ARR and PLG to GTM engineer, AI-native GTM, and human-in-the-loop.

 The total amount of recurring revenue that a SaaS business expects to receive annually from its current customer base, calculated by multiplying Monthly Recurring Revenue (MRR) by 12.